ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the following would be correct:

 ~~~
-//.. carry out adjustments to the Preconnection, if desire
+//.. carry out adjustments to the Preconnection, if desired
 Connection := Preconnection.Initiate()
 ~~~